vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 ---
 title: Deep Dive into Array Methods
-description: Deep dive into JavaScript Array methods for begginers and experts.
-draft: false
+description: "Knowledge of JavaScript Array methods is fundamental.
+It allows writing code in functional style.
+As not all of those methods are immutable developers should know when to handle or avoid data mutations.
+Another essential feature of array methods is context handling as it could dramatically simplify your code."
 ogimage: images/posts/deep-dive-into-array-methods/deep-dive-into-array-methods-og.jpg
 tumb: /images/posts/deep-dive-into-array-methods/deep-dive-into-array-methods
 created: 2017-06-21
 updated: 2018-02-17
-lastmod: 2018-02-17
+lastmod: 2018-08-14
 categories:
 - JavaScript
 - Functional Programming